We are open!

-Note to Visitors: The Ladd-Gilman House is almost 300 years old and is a National Historic Landmark.
-Due to this, the building is not easily accessible to those in wheelchairs or using walkers.
-There are several small doorways as well as steps leading into the museum.
+Note to Visitors: The Ladd-Gilman House is an almost 300 years old National Historic Landmark.
+The building is not easily accessible to those in wheelchairs or using walkers.
+There are several small doorways as well as steps leading into and out of the museum.
 Please call (603)772-2622 for more information or any questions you might have about accessibility.

 What to Expect from Your Visit

 - Learn the impact New Hampshire had on the founding of our country and how the leadership of New Hampshire’s men like John Stark, John Sullivan and Enoch Poor influenced events by studying the Museum’s exhibits about the Revolution.